palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 ## Key Fingerprinting

 A common way of identifying key pairs is by using key fingerprinting.
 A key fingerprint is commonly just a hash (or part of a hash) of the public key.
 However, when you do make a fingerprint of a key, it is extremely important that you always use the same (expected) form of public key.
-As you should understand by now, performing `sha256(public key pem)` will yield something completely different to performing `sha256(raw uncompressed public key)`, just like `sha256(spki-encoded public key)` will be equally different.
+As you should understand by now, performing `sha256(public key pem)` will yield something completely different to performing `sha256(raw uncompressed public key)` - just like `sha256(spki-encoded public key)` will be equally different.
 In addition, `sha256(hex encoded uncompressed public key)` will be completely different from `sha256(raw uncompressed public key)`.

 A common application of key fingerprinting is within the crypto-currency community.
 For example, Ethereum addresses are just public key fingerprints.
 They are derived from the public key by using the last 20 bytes of a hash of the raw uncompressed form of the public key (without the leading `04` byte).
-It's not an optimal example because Ethereum uses curve secp256k1 public keys (instead of secp256r1 that I've described so far, but from what I've understood they are very similar), and Keccak-256 hashing (that later evolved into SHA3, but they are not the same), while I've described SHA256.
+It's not an optimal example because Ethereum uses curve secp256k1 public keys instead of secp256r1 that I've described so far, but from what I've understood they are very similar.
+Also, it uses Keccak-256 hashing while I've described SHA256.
 However, the principle is exactly the same.

 An Ethereum address can thus be derived from its public key by using; `last_20_bytes(Keccak256(raw public key))`.
-Here's an example (you can try it by using an [online keccak-256 hasher](https://emn178.github.io/online-tools/keccak_256.html));
+Here's an example - you can try it by using an [online keccak-256 hasher](https://emn178.github.io/online-tools/keccak_256.html):

 ```text
 Raw uncompressed public key: